rheiland/Studio_rtd/docs/source/galaxy.rst

 Saving your model (and data)
 ****************************

-It is good practice to incrementally save the model you are developing.
+It is GOOD PRACTICE TO INCREMENTALLY SAVE the model you are developing.
 This is especially true for an interactive cloud-hosted application like PhysiCell Studio running in Galaxy.
 So, as you edit parameters, run a [partial] simulation, plot results, and like what you see (or maybe don't like it, but want to keep it anyway) - you can save the current state of your model